CenturyLinkCloud/APIDocs/Examples/instance-flow.md

 ## Authenticate with Cloud Application Manager

 First of all, you need to hold the administrator role on a workspace to be able to run these steps.
 You must obtain [Administrator access](https://www.ctl.io/knowledge-base/cloud-application-manager/administering-your-organization/admin-access/) to Cloud Application Manager.
-Before calling to the API you have to sign in into the Cloud Application Manager website and [get an authentication token](https://www.ctl.io/api-docs/cam/#getting-started).You will use this token as an authentication HTTP header to perform every call to the Cloud Application Manager API.
+Before calling to the API you have to sign in into the Cloud Application Manager website and [get an authentication token](https://www.ctl.io/api-docs/cam/#getting-started).
+You will use this token as an authentication HTTP header to perform every call to the Cloud Application Manager API.

 ## Obtain Deployment Variables